Rafqa Pietra Choboq Ar-Rayès: Beatification and canonization

+The preliminary investigations began at a local level on 4 April 1929.
+Some time thereafter, she was declared a Servant of God.

 On June 9, 1984, the vigil of Pentecost, in the presence of the Pope John Paul II, the decree approving the miracle of Elizabeth Ennakl, who was said to have been completely cured of uterine cancer in 1938 at the tomb of Rafqa, was promulgated.

 On November 16, 1985, Pope John Paul II declared Rafqa Al Rayess a Blessed, and on June 10, 2001, he proclaimed her to be a saint at a solemn ceremony in the Vatican.